jedevc/fyp-report/report.md

 setups.

-The setup of the image is rather typical, however, the process allows creating a number of pre-defined setups for running the challenge binary.
+The setup of the image is rather typical, however, the process allows creating a collection of pre-defined setups for running the challenge binary.
 These setups are identified by a 3-tuple `<access>-<interface>-<method>`.

 The `access` determines how the challenge can be accessed, specifically: